jonnyweatherly/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 Q: And is she better now?

 A: She had severe lead poisoning and almost died from the school that she went to.
 So then they had to put her on a special diet, make sure it was as pure as possible, so her body could clean out the lead.
 And then all of a sudden, they always kept tabs on her, always checked her blood to see what the levels were.
 And then the arsenic and mercury started elevating considerably.
-And the only exposure she had was rawsome food.
+And the only exposure she had was Rawesome food.
 So he checked the eggs and the meat first, because they'd, of course, be the highest in mercury, not the fruits and other, you know, not the dairy.
 So sure enough, that's where he found it, in the eggs and the chicken.

 Q: Can you eat chicken from Rocky's?